TrueFit/GildedRose/README_CL_IMPL.md

 inventory.txt file.
 Running the Python script in the command line method above, pass an argument of `-useinput` will instruct the app to use the inventory.txt file if it exists.

+## Unit testing support

+Unit testing is added via test cases included inside the app/test/ folder.

+To run using PyTest...

+`cd GildedRose/app`

+`python -m pytest -vv`

+## Future development notes
+To add new special case functionality, add a new class derived from InventoryItem and adjust the create_item factory method.

+It is recommended to run unit tests after any change but especially after changes to the daily adjustment functionality.